ozydingo/abigstick/_posts/2019-09-22-method-madness-chapter-2.md

 # BasicObject
 ```

-The key is that `BaseObject`'s singleton class is a subclass of `Class`.
+The key to this working is that `BasicObject`'s singleton class (`#<Class:BasicObject>`) is a subclass of `Class`.
 So method lookup only follows one rule: start at the singleton class, and walk up the ancestry chain until you're done.

 What about singleton methods of non-`Class` objects?